-If you want to detect the level of moisture in the soil or to recognize when you need to water your plants easily, you will make use of the moisture sensor.
+On Moisture Sensor, If you want to detect the moisture level in the soil or recognize when you need to water your plants easily, you will use the moisture sensor.

-The moisture sensor measures the amount of water in the soil by following the capacitance to measure the volumetric content of water.
+They measure the amount of water in the soil by following the capacitance to measure the volumetric content of water.

-A soil moisture sensor is very easy to use.
+A soil moisture sensor is straightforward to use.
 All you will do is insert the sensor into the target soil, and it will show you the data in percentages.

 To use the Arduino, insert the moisture sensor into your target soil.
-When you have done this, plug it to your Arduino Seeduino, connect the Arduino to a PC using your USB cable and read the soil data.
+When you have done this, plug it into your Arduino Seeduino, connect the Arduino to a PC using your USB cable and read the soil data.

-There are just three pins which you have to connect: GND, SIG, and VCC.
+There are just three pins that you have to connect: GND, SIG, and VCC.
 You have to power the GND and VCC while the SIG’s analog signal that you will join ADC pins on your choice microcontroller.

 It is important to note that the voltage powering the moisture sensors also affects the value which the SIG will show.

 However, hot glue and sun don’t match unless the project exposes the sensor to very high temperatures.